 World Mythology is a semester course where students explore major cultural myths and epics from around the world.
 The students will interpret myths for their sociological, philosophical, and historical significance, identify various universal archetypes, themes, and symbols found in myths, analyze the cultural significance and relevance of important ancient stories, deepen knowledge of world cultures, and make connections between the text, society as a whole, and his personal experience.

 In this Advanced Placement course, the student will work extensively in reading (essays, short stories, novels, dramas, and poetry), writing, and developing vocabulary based on norms established by the College Entrance Examination Board.
-This is an extremely rigorous course designed for capable and ambitious students currently enrolled in the English 311 honors program.
+This is an extremely rigorous course designed for capable and ambitious students currently enrolled in AP English Language and Composition.
 Students in this course will be required to take the English Advanced Placement Test at the end of their senior year.

 » A fee is charged for the AP exam.